AdguardTeam/Scriptlets/README.md

 example.org#%#//scriptlet("json-prune"[, propsToRemove [, obligatoryProps]])
 ```

-- `propsToRemove` - optional, string of space-separated or dot-separated properties to remove
+- `propsToRemove` - optional, string of space-separated properties to remove
-- `obligatoryProps` - optional, string of space-separated or dot-separated properties which must be all present for the pruning to occur
+- `obligatoryProps` - optional, string of space-separated properties which must be all present for the pruning to occur

 **Examples**
 1. Removes property `example` from the results of JSON.parse call